mainsail-crew/docs/docs/crowsnest/configuration/cam-section.md

 The network port through which the camera is accessible.
 This setting only affects MJPG mode (ustreamer).
 Default: `port: 8080`

-**Note:** In MainsailOS, by default, four webcam ports are mapped to URLs.
-Notice that the first URL doesn't contain a number.
+**Note:** MainsailOS maps four webcam ports to URLs by default.
+Note that the first URL has no number.
 You can simply add these to the Mainsail settings.

 | Port | Stream URL              | Snapshot URL              |
 | ---- | ----------------------- | ------------------------- |